Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # Server components support various configurations for caching, revalidating, and optimizing data fetching.

 # On the client side, data fetching is typically managed through third-party libraries such as `TanStack Query` which offers its own robust APIs.

+## Lec 63 - Fetching Data with Server Components (4:40)

+# The RSC architecture in the app router introduces support for `async` and `await` keywords in Server Components.
+This allows us to use the familiar JavaScript `await` syntax by defining our component as an asynchronous function.
+This is the basis for data fetching in server components.

+# mock API from JSON Placeholder - https://jsonplaceholder.typicode.com/

+# Fetching data will is as straightforward as using async-await keyword with the fetch API, there is no need for useState and useEffect hook nor dealing with all states that come along with it